Mary Vere: Career

 Mary Vere was a Puritan.
 She wrote "God will provide" at the front of most of the books in her closet.
 In 1608 she donated a book to Sir Thomas Bodley's library, and asked that it be inscribed in Latin as a gift from the daughter of Sir John Tracy.
 A number of religious works were dedicated to her.

 She was widowed in 1635.
 Mary Vere lived at Hackney.
 Her chaplain Samuel Rogers kept a diary.
 He much preferred her to Margaret Denny, the widow of Edward Denny, his previous patron.

+Death

 At the death of the widow of Lord Vere's eldest brother, John Vere, she inherited Kirby Hall, where she died on Christmas Eve 1671, aged 90.